Installation and Setup

 # Start only one group

-python -m thon run --group alphaOr use main.py directly for more control:
+python -m thon launch --demoOr use main.py directly for more control:

-python ./scripts/main.py --groups groups.yaml --external-ip YOUR_EXTERNAL_IP7.
+python ./scripts/main.py --groups groups.yaml --external-ip YOUR_EXTERNAL_IP8.
 Run the Dashboard (Optional)

-The Streamlit dashboard provides a web UI for managing instances, groups, and monitoring the Lemonade server:
+The Streamlit dashboard provides a web UI with 7 pages for managing instances, groups, users, workspaces, Lemonade server, AI gateway, and settings:

 pip install streamlit pandas